 Ahmad, M. (2005), Governance, structural adjustment and the state of corruption in Bangladesh.

+Arends Kuennings et al, (2001), Women capabilities and the right to education in Bangladesh, Government transfer and Human security, International Journal of Politics Culture and society, 15(1).

 Asian development bank (2006), Strengthening the criminal justice system, Dhaka, Bangladesh.